 Inspecting the Benchmark Cache

 WarpConvNet benchmarks sparse convolution algorithms at runtime and caches the results for fast reuse across sessions.
-This page documents the scripts/inspect_benchmark_cache.py helper script, which pretty-prints the cached results so you can understand what was tried and which configurations performed best.
+Two scripts are available:

-• Per-configuration results: For each input configuration (number of coords, channels, kernel volume, dtype), the script lists algorithms that were benchmarked and the measured time.
+• Per-configuration results: For each input configuration (log2(N), channels, kernel volume, dtype), the cache stores all benchmarked algorithms sorted by time.

-• Ordering: Results are shown best-first by default within each configuration.
+• Ordering: Results are stored best-first within each configuration.

 Quick start